CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * Is a role within an [Integrator Environment](#integrator-environment).
 * The term is used within the NTIA "SBOM Minimum Elements" document as the legal source of a component.
+* The name of an entity that creates, defines, and identifies components.
+(CycloneDX-1.6)

 * See [Manufacturer](#manufacturer), [Owner](#owner), [Open-Source Software Steward](#open-source-software-steward), [Supplier](glossary.md#supplier) in the glossary.